Duality for Delsarte's extremal problem on compact Gelfand pairs: Introduction

 In this paper, we consider the problems for compact Gelfand pairs.
-Part of our motivation comes from the spherical Tur\'an problem for positive definite kernels introduced by Gneiting in~\cite{gneiting} in connection with some problems in geophysical, meteorological, and climatological modelling.
-Here, the sphere \(\mathbb{S}^2\) models the surface of the Earth and the positive definite kernels occur as covariances of real-valued random variables on the sphere.
+Part of our motivation comes from the spherical Tur\'an problem for positive definite kernels introduced in Gneiting~\cite{gneiting} in connection with some problems in geophysical, meteorological, and climatological modelling.
+In particular, for $0 < c \le \pi$, the spherical Tur\'an problem asks for